Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-This initializer specifies that the array’s first three elements will be 5, 1, and 9.
+This initializer specifies that the array's first three elements will be 5, 1, and 9.
 Element 4 will have the value 3.
 The two elements after element 4 will be 7 and 2.
 Finally, element 8 will have the value 6.
 All elements for which no value is specified will default to zero.

 ### 8.1.5 (PROGRAM) Checking a Number for Repeated Digits